Chemical Engineering Requirements

 The career trajectory of people with a Chemical Engineering degree appears to be focused around a few careers.
-The most common career that users with Chemical Engineering degrees have experience in is Chemical Engineer, followed by Engineer, Chemical Technician, Biochemical Engineer, Water Engineer, Urologist, Chemist, Consultant, Sales Engineer, and Project Manager.
+The most common career that users with Chemical Engineering degrees have experience in is Chemical Engineer, followed by Engineer, Chemist, Chemical Technician, Biochemical Engineer, Petroleum Engineer, Environmental Engineer, Water Engineer, Sales Engineer, and Industrial Engineer.

 |Career||% of graduates||% of population||Multiple|

 Chemical Engineering graduates earn on average $65k, putting them in the 95th percentile of earners with a degree.